 However, most states in the United States have entered into an agreement called the Driver License Compact.
 This compact is used to exchange information between a driver’s home state and the state where the driver was cited for DUI.
 Not all states have entered into this agreement, and member states respond differently to the information that is shared, but all member states of the compact are required to honor suspensions and revocations issued by any member state.
 Some states will do this by issuing their own administrative suspension of the person’s driving license.
 Other states simply make it a crime to drive in their state while a driver is suspended in another state.

-If you have questions about the status of your driver’s license or any other questions about DUI defense, you should talk with an experienced criminal defense attorney.
+If you have questions about the status of your driver’s license or any other questions about DUI defense, you should talk with an experienced criminal defense attorney at Walsh & Lewis PLLC.
 Contact us today!